 Grapevine Association is a group in Aix-les-Bains who meet once a month to promote the English language and British culture.
 Founded in 1992, activities include conversation evenings, illustrated talks and outings.
 Emphasis is on the spoken word and topics related to the British culture and traditions.
 A friendly group for anyone who would like to improve their English and become acquainted with the British way of life.

-Affiliated to The Arts Society U.K., this Franco-British society offers a series of illustrated monthly lectures in English, by experts in their fields, on Thursday afternoons from October to May.
-Other activities include guided visits to museums and other places of interest; a book club; and an annual 3- or 4-day trip.
-New members are always welcome, as are guests, (free first lecture).
-For details of our programme and membership, please see our web site.
+Affiliated to The Arts Society UK, this Franco-British society offers illustrated monthly lectures in English, by academics, researchers, museum curators and historians, on one Thursday afternoon a month from October to May in the Théâtre le Ranelagh (XVI Arr.).
+In addition we offer guided visits to museums and other places of interest in the Paris region and beyond.
+New members are always welcome, as are guests.
+For details, please see our website.

 Hon.
 Secretary: Phil Dunbar paris@theartssociety.org